 If a student feels he/she has been treated unfairly in a matter involving suspension or termination, he/she may appeal that decision in writing to the Dean.
 The written appeal must be submitted to the office of the Dean within two (2) business days of notification of suspension or termination.
 The Dean shall consider the appeal and render his/her decision.
-The Dean shall communicate this decision in writing to the student and the Campus Dean, Associate Dean or designee.
+The Dean shall communicate this decision in writing to the student and the Associate Dean of Academic and Student Affairs or designee.
 If the suspension or termination was imposed by the Dean, the student may appeal directly to the Chancellor of the Henderson, Nevada campus, using the procedures below.